 Return a newly-created time representing the time the timer actually started, or when the timer has been rescheduled, the effective start time after the reschedule.
+Available since RTSJ 2.0 the time this actually started.

 '''

 public

 javax.realtime.AbsoluteTime getEffectiveStartTime()

 throws IllegalStateException, ArithmeticException

-Throws

 '''